Prince Paul of Thurn and Taxis: Marriage, estrangement and death

 From 1874 to 1878, Elise was the prima donna at the municipal theatre of Freiburg im Breisgau.
-According to Baring-Gould she "exacted from her husband that, whenever she acted, he should throw a bouqet on to the stage at her feet, and get his friends to do the same".
+According to Baring-Gould she "exacted from her husband that, whenever she acted, he should throw a bouquet on to the stage at her feet, and get his friends to do the same".

 Shortly after, Paul came down with tuberculosis and went with his wife to Lugano, where he grew worse.
 Elise formed a liaison with a Prussian officer, staying at the same hotel, and eloped with him, "leaving her husband, who had given up so much for her, to die unbefriended" on 10 March 1879 in Cannes.

 In 1879, Paul's widow, under the name of Frau Elisabeth von Fels, joined the Municipal Theatre in Lübeck together with Arno Cabisius, whom she married in 1881.
 In 1891, Cabisius became the Director of the Magdeburg Municipal Theatre which he led until his death on 6 March 1907.
 Elisabeth Cabisius-Kreuzer took over the directorship to complete her husband's contract until the end of the season 1907/08.
 Paul's son Heinrich von Fels studied agriculture in Munich-Weihenstephan, married a certain Maria von Scarparetti in 1897, and in 1898 bought the castle of Teisbach, north of Munich.
 He retired in to the manor of Huntlosen, Großenkneten, in the district of Oldenburg, Germany, where he died in 1955.